jz393/jz393.github.io/writing/8-quiet-second-love.md

 no longer eighteen and naive
 i know love doesn’t last
 with you, the present is frozen
-in cycles of stories and sketches
+daytime stories and nighttime sketches

 we can be Romeo and Juliet forever
-into the midlife and beyond
+into midlife and beyond
 i’ll take anything
 as long as i have you